line/centraldogma/site/src/sphinx/setup-configuration.rst

     ``minRetentionCommits`` when more than ``minRetentionCommits`` are made.
 The repository also retains commits at least ``minRetentionDays``.
 If both conditions are not satisfied, the commits are not removed.
-    For example, when ``minRetentionCommits`` is set to 2000 and ``minRetentionDays`` is set to 14, the commits that are created more than 2000 are not removed until 14 days have passed.
-Set 0 to retain all commits.
+    For example, when ``minRetentionCommits`` is set to 2000 and ``minRetentionDays`` is set to 14, the commits that are created more than 2000 will be removed after 14 days have passed.
+    If ``minRetentionCommits`` is set to 2000 and ``minRetentionDays`` is set to 0, the commits that are created more than 2000 will be removed no matter how young the commits are.
+    Set both 0 to retain all commits.

   - ``minRetentionCommits`` (integer)